PaoRamO/AutocorrectProject/README.md

 The program uses **Levenshtein Edit Distance** to determine how similar two words are.
 This distance represents the minimum number of insertions, deletions, or substitutions required to transform one word into another.

-### Steps:

-1. Load all dictionary words into a Trie
-2. Split user input into individual words
-3. For each word:

-   * If it exists in the dictionary, keep it
-   * Otherwise:

-     * Retrieve candidate words using Trie prefix matching
-     * Compute edit distance between the input word and each candidate
-     * Select the word with the smallest distance
-4. Combine corrected words into a sentence and display results

----

 ## Data Structures Used